rasenin/unit-4-game/README.md

 The player wins the game by defeating all enemy characters.
 The player loses the game the game if their character's `HP` falls to zero or below.

-The game can be played at [this link](https://romansenin.github.io/Star-Wars-RPG/).
+The game can be played at [here](https://romansenin.github.io/Star-Wars-RPG/).